Nikola2444/RISCV_VHDL/README.md

-# RV64G_VHDL
+# RISCV_VHDL
-Development of simple RV64G instruction set pipelined processor core.
-Code will be written in VHDL.
+**Development of simple RV32IMA instruction set pipelined processor core** Code will be written in VHDL.
+RV32I - Base Integer Instruction Set, 32-bit registers
+    M - Standard Extension for Integer Multiplication and Division A - Standard Extension for Atomic Instructions